borgbase/vorta.borgbase.com/contributing/index.md

 All contributions that improve Vorta for everyone are welcome.
 This includes bug fixes, new features, translations, answering questions or improving documentation.

-Before actually coding a new feature it's usually best to discuss it with other users and maintainers on [GitHub Discussions](https://github.com/borgbase/vorta/discussions).
+Before actually coding a new feature or addressing an issue it's usually best to discuss it with other users and maintainers on [GitHub Discussions](https://github.com/borgbase/vorta/discussions).

+When contributing additional code, please indicate if you will be available to maintain the feature in the future.
+If not, it will be more likely for the contribution to be rejected, since the maintenance work needs to be done by others.
+If the additional code only solves a minor issue, the added maintenance burden may not be viable.
+See also [this article](https://www.construct.net/en/blogs/ashleys-blog-2/reality-long-term-software-1892) for more background on long-term maintenance of software projects.

 If your questions are Borg-specific it might be advisable to join the #borgbackup IRC channel on libera.chat instead.
 Matrix is very suitable to be used as an always-on IRC-client, simply [register/identify to NickServ](https://libera.chat/guides/faq#can-i-connect-with-matrix) and then join the room `#borgbackup:libera.chat`.